SaftIng/safting.github.io/doc/phpframework/querycache.md

 ![part interaction](https://rawgit.com/SaftIng/safting.github.io/master/doc/phpframework/querycache/querycache-overview.svg)

 The QueryCache needs a key-value-pair based caching solution.
 It stores different parts of the query, using their value as keys.
-Of the given query the graph URIs (1) and triple patterns (2) will be extracted and used.
-Both have a connection to a query list, which contains SPARQL queries.
+Of the given query the graph URIs (1) and triple patterns (2) will be extracted and used as keys and a list of according queries is the value.
+The query list contains SPARQL query strings.
+A graph URI can be part of different SPARQL queries, so it has a connection to each one of them.
+Same for the triple pattern.

+Each query of the query list points to a query cache container (4).
+It contains all information neccessary about a certain SPARQL query:
+- Graph URI's
+- Used triple pattern
+- Query result
+- SPARQL Query itself

+As you can see, there is a back-reference from the element of the query cache container to the graph URI and triple pattern, we talked about above.

 ## Restrictions